 Skip to Content

-Beef in Oyster Sauce Takeaway Stir Fry
+Beef in Oyster Sauce Stir Fry Fakeaway

-Soft and tender thinly sliced and quickly cooked beef steak is the star of this simple recipe that will have you ditching those takeaway menus.
+Soft and tender, thinly sliced and quickly cooked beef steak is the star of this simple recipe that will have you ditching those takeaway menus.

 Stir-fried beef steak in oyster sauce with fresh chilli and rice.